AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 ### Streaming queries

 The streaming query allows a client to, for example, stream large database result sets.
-The streaming query relies on the reactive stream model, specifically the `Flux` type.
+The streaming query relies on the reactive stream model, specifically the `Publisher` type.

 The streaming query is flexible enough to handle **any** query return type.
-That means that any return type that is not a `Flux` will automatically be converted to `Flux`.
-The `Flux` will emit one or multiple items based on query handler.
+That means that any return type that is not a `Publisher` will automatically be converted to `Publisher`.
+The `Publisher` will emit one or multiple items based on query handler.

 The `QueryGateway` provides the `streamingQuery` method to utilize the streaming query.
 It's simple to use and requires just two parameters: the query payload and the expected response type class.
-Note that the `streamingQuery` method **is lazy**, meaning the query is sent once the `Flux` is subscribed to.
+Note that the `streamingQuery` method **is lazy**, meaning the query is sent once the `Publisher` is subscribed to.

 Let's see how to use the `streamingQuery` method: